Aashishsharma/Learnings/Javascript/Javascript.md

 })();
 ```
 As you can see there, a is now an object, with a method publicfunction ( a.publicfunction() ) which calls privatefunction, which only exists inside the closure.
 You can NOT call privatefunction directly (i.e. a.privatefunction() ), just publicfunction()

+2. Debouncung
+3. Throttling

+Disadvantage of closure - memory consumption sue to variable in scope

 ------------------------------------------------------------------------------